Insider Selling: Slack (NYSE:WORK) CTO Sells 1,500 Shares of Stock

-Slack (NYSE:WORK) CTO Cal Henderson sold 1,500 shares of the stock in a transaction that occurred on Monday, January 13th.
-The shares were sold at an average price of $23.22, for a total transaction of $34,830.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Slack (NYSE:WORK) CTO Cal Henderson sold 1,500 shares of the company’s stock in a transaction that occurred on Friday, January 17th.
+The shares were sold at an average price of $22.74, for a total value of $34,110.00.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.

 Cal Henderson also recently made the following trade(s):